astronomyk/SimCADO/SimCADO/simcado/docs/source/examples/Notebooks.md

 ## MICADO experiments
 * [E-ELT_2-Phase_Mirror.ipynb](http://nbviewer.jupyter.org/url/www.univie.ac.at/simcado/examples/POPPY_EELT.ipynb)
-  As the primary mirror of the E-ELT may be built in 2 phases, this notebook uses SimCADO to have a look at what that means for the resulting E-ELT PSF. **Note** the PSFs generated here are only approximations based on a diffraction limited core combined with a Seeing Halo.
+  As the primary mirror of the E-ELT may be built in 2 phases, this notebook uses SimCADO to have a look at what that means for the resulting E-ELT PSF.

+!!!
+Note

+    the PSFs generated here are only approximations based on a diffraction limited core combined with a Seeing Halo.
 These are meant only as a guide.

 * [Filter_Wings.ipynb](http://nbviewer.jupyter.org/url/www.univie.ac.at/simcado/examples/Filter_Wings.ipynb)
   A experiment to investigate the transmission coefficients that the filters in MICADO will need to have in order to restrict flux leakage through the filter wings to less than 1% of the flux coming through the filter.